 In May 2018, Delaware became the first state in the U.S. to make it illegal for anyone under age 18 to get married, even with parental consent.
 New Jersey followed in June 2018.
 "This is such a personal victory for me — because I'm a forced-marriage survivor, and because I wrote this bill, and because I worked for three years to turn this bill into law," wrote Fraidy Reiss, founder of Unchained at Last.

 There is much work to be done.
 Rules vary, but every state in the union except Delaware and New Jersey allows people under the age of 18 to marry once they've obtained some combination of a judge's order, parental permission, premarital counseling or proof of pregnancy.

-Earlier this year, Delaware and New Jersey became the first states to outlaw marriage for anyone under the age of 18, with no exceptions
+In 2018, Delaware and New Jersey became the first states to outlaw marriage for anyone under the age of 18, with no exceptions